These Former Googlers Created An AI Tool To Improve Crappy Resume Writing

 And it isn’t just for tech jobs, says Liu.
 Any job that has a connection to products including sales, marketing, and operations are in the mix (although the split is about 60/40 with the emphasis on tech).
 The only jobs they aren’t covering are accounting, finance, and HR.

 So far the product is free for job seekers and companies pay a percentage of a new hire’s first-year salary.
 Although this is standard practice in the industry, Liu contends that recruiters often take as much as 20% – 30% and that is a steep cost for startups.
-Leap.ai is currently taking just 10%.
+Leap.ai is currently taking between 10% – 20%.

 Matching candidates with early-stage companies is a boon for both, he says.
 They may not have considered landing at such a place, but if it’s a value match, it’s a perfect opportunity.
 “They might be the next Google,” Liu muses.